janniec/PySparkify/README.md

 ## File Descriptions
 - README.md - information about this repository
 - requirements.txt - requirements.txt: text of the python packages required to run this project
+- local_Spark_ETL_modeling
     - Sparkify_Exploratory_Analysis_Feature_Engineering.ipynb - notebook that explores the data and generates features
     - Sparkify_Modeling.ipynb - notebook that finds the best classifier, parameters, and features to predict churn among users
     - mini_sparkify_event_data.json - event data from the Sparkify service
+- AWS_EMR_ETL
+    - dl.cfg - configuration file with AWS access keys
+    - etl.py - contains the ETL job that extracts the data from S3, transforms the data, and loads it back into S3.
 - blogpost.md - blog post about the findings from analysis in this repository
-- 25 images files in the 'images' directory: images for the blogpost
+- images files in the 'images' directory: images for the blogpost

 ## Results